webmastersmith/WGU_Cloud_Computing/D306_Azure_Developer_Associate_AZ-204/Azure_Developer_AZ-204.md

 ## Azure Event Hub

 - **Event Hub vs Event Grid**:
-  - **Event Hub**: high-volume data streaming of massive amount of events. (e.g. telemetry)
+  - **Event Hub**: Enterprise level, high-volume data streaming of events. (e.g. telemetry)
-  - **Event Grid**: event-driven(push) architecture for serverless application.
+  - **Event Grid**: simple event-driven(push) architecture for serverless application.
 - **Event Hub**
-  - **big data streaming platform** and event ingestion service.
-It can receive and process millions of events per second.
+  - **Enterprise level, big data streaming platform** and event ingestion service.
+Designed to receive and process millions of events per second.
     - Azure Event Hubs represents the "**front door**" for an **event pipeline**, often called an **event ingestor** in solution architectures.
     - acts as a proxy, sitting between event publishers and event consumers to decouple the production of an event stream from the consumption of those events.
   - fully managed PaaS.